gotenigo/JavaBlockchain/README.md

 # BlockChain Implementation with Java.
-In this project, we will demonstrate the power of the Blockchain by implementing simple PoW Blockchain in Java.
+In this project, we will demonstrate the power of the Blockchain by implementing simple decentralized  Blockchain in Java.
-There are many consensus algorithms that could be used to build a Blockchain.
-Here, we will be using Proof of work (PoW) that is the most famous one.
-Proof of work is also used by famous Cryptocurrency BlockChain like Bitcoin and Ethereum.

 ## What Is A Blockchain ?